mas-bandwidth/gafferongames/content/post/state_synchronization.md

 }
 </pre>

-The code above is what I call a serialization function.
+What you see above is what I call a _serialization function_.
 It's a trick I like to use to unify packet bitpack read and write functions that are often written separately.
-This function is called in two different contexts: writing and reading.
-You can tell which content you are in via the IsReading/IsWriting functions.
-I like it because it's harder to desync read and write when they are unified in this way.
-If you want to write read and write your packets like this you can use my public domain bit stream code available <a href="https://gist.github.com/gafferongames/bb7e593ba1b05da35ab6">here</a>.
+I like it because it's harder to desync read and write when they are written this way.
+If you would like to read and write packets like this in your own project, you can do that with my open source network library <a href="http://www.libyojimbo.com">yojimbo</a>.

-When writing the state update this function serializes just one bit (1) in place of the linear and angular velocities when the object is at rest.
-If the object is not at rest, one bit (0) is written before writing the linear and angular velocity values to the bit stream.
-On read, the code reads in this bit and if its value is 0 the linear and angular velocities are read in from the bit stream, otherwise their values are cleared to (0,0,0).
-This is a very simple and effective lossless bandwidth compression strategy that cuts bandwidth nearly in half for at rest objects.

-Next lets look at the structure of the packet being sent:
+Next let's look at the overall structure of packets being sent:

 <pre>const int MaxInputsPerPacket = 32;
 const int MaxStateUpdatesPerPacket = 64;